 Born 20th December 1890 and baptised 27th January 1891 at St Pauls Church in Nottingham

 In 1891 census, age 3 months, Violet was living with her parents John Fillingham, age 32 a Lace Manufactuer and Mary Blessard, age 27, at 6 Cropwell Road, Radcliffe on Trent.
 Also living with them were two servants Annie Goddard a cook and Annie Dabell a housemaid.

 On 31st March 1900 it was reported in The Nottinghamshire Guardian that Violet had collected 20 shillings for the Shilling Fund for Wounded Soldiers,Widows and Orphans.

-In the 1901 census she is now ten years old and has a brother John Fillingham born in 1892.
-They are still at 6 Cropwell Road but have two new servants, Emma Stabley a cook and Ethel Brook the housemaid.
+In the 1901 census she was ten years old and had a brother John Fillingham born in 1892.
+They were still at 6 Cropwell Road but had two new servants, Emma Stabley a cook and Ethel Brook the housemaid.

 Violet’s father John Fillingham Bishop was a well known cricketer and rugby footballer and at one time amateur sprint champion of Nottinghamshire, as well as being a successful business man.
 In 1909 he became one of the directors of the new Radcliffe on Trent Golf Club on Cropwell Road.
 Violet played at the club and won two cups before war broke out in 1914: the Birkin Cup in 1912 and the Hacking Bowl in 1913.

-In the 1911 census her father is now a cigar importer and they are all still living at 6 Cropwell Road which is recorded as having eight rooms.
-They have two new servants, Elizabeth Parr and Lydia Leighton.
+In the 1911 census her father was a cigar importer and they were all still living at 6 Cropwell Road which was recorded as having eight rooms.
+They had two new servants, Elizabeth Parr and Lydia Leighton.